 Use of demand management technologies is not widespread in Maryland.
-Guidance issued by MDE and the Maryland Department of Planning (MDP) to assist local governments with meeting the requirements of House Bill 1141 (2006) encourages local governments to undertake demand management as one part of their strategy to meet future water needs.
+Guidance issued by MDE and the Maryland Department of Planning (MDP) to assist local governments with meeting the requirements of House Bill 1141 (2006) encourages local governments to undertake demand management as one aspect of their strategies to meet future water needs.
 Currently, however, there is not a well-developed State-level program to assist local governments to implement demand management programs.

-The 2008 Report of the Governor's Advisory Committee on the Management and Protection of the State's Water Resources recommended that State water policies encourage water suppliers, commercial and residential users, and industry to utilize incentives, water conservation and water reuse technologies to reduce water demand.
+The 2008 Report of the Governor's Advisory Committee on the Management and Protection of the State's Water Resources recommended that State water policies encourage water suppliers, commercial and residential users, and industries to utilize incentives, water conservation, and water reuse technologies in order to reduce water demand.